Magnum P.I. (2018 TV series) season 1: Casting

-Marketing and release
+Release

 The pilot episode was screened at San Diego Comic Con on July 19, 2018, followed by a question and answer panel with Lenkov, Guggenheim, Hernandez, Weeks, Knighton, and Stephen Hill.
-On August 13, 2018, it was announced that the series would have an advanced premiere screening along with an advanced premiere screening of the Five-0 ninth season premiere.
+In August 2018, it was announced that the series would have an advanced premiere screening along with an advanced premiere screening of the Five-0 ninth season premiere.
 The annual event which had previously had only been marketed with Five-0 is known as "Sunset on the Beach", featured interviews with the cast and crew as well as a special performance by Cyndi Lauper, and was scheduled to take place on September 14, 2018, at Waikiki beach in Honolulu, Hawaii.
 It was later rescheduled to September 16, as a result of the Category 4 Hurricane Olivia.
-The series premiered on CBS on September 24, 2018 for the 2018–19 United States network television schedule.
+The series premiered on CBS on September 24, 2018, for the 2018–19 United States network television schedule.
 All episodes aired on Mondays at 9:00 pm ET with the exception of the twelfth episode, "Winner Takes All", which aired on Sunday, January 20, at 10:00 pm ET, immediately following the 2019 American Football Conference championship game.
 The season later concluded on April 1, 2019, after airing 20 episodes.
 In the United Kingdom Magnum P.I. began airing on Sky One on January 16, 2019.
 CTV purchased the rights to air the series in Canada on May 31, 2018, and aired the season in simulcast with CBS.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes gives the first season a score of 57% with an average rating of 6.35/10.
 The critics consensus states "The rebooted Magnum P.I. may not be quite distinctive enough to hold up to comparisons with its source material, but a charismatic star, slickly staged action, and a handful of modern twists hint at greater potential."
-Metacritic, which uses a weighted average, gives the season a 48 out of 100 indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, gives the season a 48 out of 100 indicating "mixed or average" reviews.
 Prior to the first episodes airing Digital Spy said that rebooting Magnum, P.I. was a "terrible idea".
 The original announcement received a primarily negative response from fans of the original but later received mixed reviews after the series premiered.
 When comparing the season to the original series USA Today stated that "Magnum (the P.I.) isn't the same, but for better or worse, he isn't all that different, either."
 Deadline Hollywood called the opening scene to the pilot episode "unbelievable" but later said "this new take on Magnum P.I. isn’t just a stunt to feed a hunger for nostalgia.
 It’s a fun action series that will provide entertaining television that has the spirit of the classic but with modern appeal."